Bank Fraud

 Machine learning (ML) offers more dynamic and adaptive methods for fraud detection.
 Key techniques include:

-• Supervised Learning: This approach involves training the system with labelled data, allowing it to recognize patterns and classify new data based on learned examples.
+- Supervised Learning: This approach involves training the system with labelled data, allowing it to recognise patterns and classify new data based on learned examples.

-These advanced ML techniques enable banks to analyze vast amounts of data in real time, significantly enhancing their ability to detect and prevent fraud.
+These advanced ML techniques enable banks to analyse vast amounts of data in real time, significantly enhancing their ability to detect and prevent fraud.

 How Machine Learning Enhances Fraud Detection